-The mission of Painting and Drawing emphasizes contemporary practices in painting and drawing within an intellectual and physical environment conducive to art making.
-The Painting and Drawing program is committed to engaging the cultural diversity found on the university campus by working with students to define their approach to artistic and cultural production through course offerings that range from the beginning through graduate levels in drawing and painting.
+The painting & drawing program emphasizes contemporary practices within an intellectual and physical environment helpful to art making.
+This program is committed to engaging the cultural diversity found on campus by working with students to define their approach to artistic and cultural production through drawing and painting.

-Beginning students receive core knowledge of visual communication and material competence that covers wide range of traditional painting techniques.
+Beginning students receive core knowledge of visual communication and material competence that covers a wide range of traditional painting techniques.
 Intermediate-level courses target various pictorial strategies and students are encouraged to start building a cohesive body of work.
 At the advanced level, students work on individual studio projects, conducting research on artists and interdisciplinary thinkers, both contemporary and historical, whose work resides in a domain similar to their own.
-This program’s aim is to prepare its undergraduate majors for admission into competitive graduate art programs and give them tools to begin and sustain their professional studio practice.

 Instruction occurs in one of four studios, each equipped with easel-and-workbench painting stations for students at all levels to have a dedicated workspace.
 Studios have raised ceilings with vaulted skylights and large, north-facing windows.
 A modern ventilation system monitors airflow.